From nonlocal Euler-Korteweg to local Cahn-Hilliard via the high-friction limit: Abstract

 \section{Abstract}

 Several recent papers considered the high-friction limit for systems arising in fluid mechanics.
 Following this approach, we rigorously derive the nonlocal Cahn-Hilliard equation as a limit of the nonlocal Euler-Korteweg equation using the relative entropy method.
-Applying the recent result by the first and third author, we also derive rigorously the local degenerate Cahn-Hilliard equation.
+Applying the recent result by the first and third author, we also derive rigorously {the large-friction nonlocal-to-local limit}.
 The proof is formulated for dissipative measure-valued solutions of the nonlocal Euler-Korteweg equation which are known to exist on arbitrary intervals of time.
 Our work provides a new method to derive equations not enjoying classical solutions via relative entropy method by introducing the nonlocal effect in the fluid equation.

 \keywords{Cahn–Hilliard equation, Euler-Korteweg equation, nonlocal equation, high-friction limit, relative entropy}

 \subjclass{35Q35, 76D45, 35B25, 35K55, 35Q31}